-Indicator Baseline (2015) (2) Target 2017 (3) Final Target (2020) (4) Source of information MCSP indicator (impact/outcome)(1) Number of organisations (youth and other) from the Western Balkans participating in joint activities under this Window with organisations from Erasmus+ Programme countries.
-300 organisations (2016) 300 organisations (2017) 300 organisations.
-Consequently total target for the period 2015 - 2017, 900 organisations.
-End of implementation is 2019 Official statistics of national governments, surveys of professional evaluation organisations and reports from beneficiaries of joint projects.
-Number of young people (disaggregated by sex at final report level), in particular - Number of young people with fewer opportunities, - Number of youth workers from all Western Balkans in a balanced way in joint projects with organisations from the Erasmus+ Programme countries.
-4000 individuals N.A.
-N.A.
-(2016) 4000 (2017) 4000 N.A.
-N.A.
-End of implementation is 2019 N.A.
-N.A, Official statistics of national governments, surveys of professional evaluation organisations and reports from beneficiaries of joint projects.
+Indicator Baseline (2010) Target 2020 Final Target (2020) Source of information Number of organisations (youth and other) from the Western Balkans participating in joint activities under this Window with organisations from Erasmus+ Programme countries.
+0 organisations (2017) 300 organisations (2018) 300 organisations Consequently total target for the period 2016-2018, 900 organisations End of implementation 2019 Official statistics of central governments, surveys of professional evaluation organisations and reports from beneficiaries of joint projects.
+Number of young people (disaggregated by sex at final report level), in particular - Number of young people with fewer opportunities, - Number of youth workers from all Western Balkans involved in a balanced way in joint projects with organisations from the Erasmus+ Programme countries.
+0 individuals (2017) 4000 (2018) 4000 End of implementation is 2019 Official statistics of central governments, surveys of professional evaluation organisations and reports from beneficiaries of joint projects.